 - In the Navigate tab, in the Parallel Coordinates Settings section, set the maximum limits for meta values scanned and meta value results that can be included in a parallel coordinates visualization.
 For better performance, these are the recommended settings: Meta Values Scan Limit -100000 and Meta Values Result Limit to 1,000-10,000

 - In the Events tab, in the Event Search Settings section, set the maximum numbers of events scanned and event results displayed when an analyst is conducting an event search in the Events view.
+The actual number of events scanned and displayed may be slightly greater than the limit set here.
 Click Apply.

 - In the Events tab, in the Reconstruction Settings section, set the limits for the amount of data processed in the reconstruction of a single event.
-The default values are 100 maximum packets and 2097152 bytes.
-If analysts are seeing slow performance when reconstructing sessions in Investigation, the reconstructing settings may need adjustment.
+The default values are 500 maximum packets and 2097152 bytes.
+If analysts are seeing slow performance when reconstructing sessions in Investigae, the reconstruction settings may need adjustment.
 Click Apply.